KDE/kde-builder/doc/developer/Module.md

   this execution. **NOTE** Different modules can have different base paths.

 * ``get_log_path``, returns the absolute filename to open() for a log file for this module based on the given basename.
-Updates the 'latest' symlink, which can trigger clean up of old log dirs after all modules are built.
+Updates the "latest" symlink, which can trigger clean up of old log dirs after all modules are built.
 Only use when you're really going to open a log file!